Introduction to Hearthstone

 - 8. Conclusion

-Hearthstone: Heroes of Warcraft (henceforth referred to simply as Hearthstone) is a collectible card game (CCG) developed by Blizzard Entertainment, and set in the Warcraft universe.
-The game was released in March 2014.
+Hearthstone: Heroes of Warcraft is a collectible card game (CCG) developed by Blizzard Entertainment and is set in the Warcraft universe.
+The game was released in March of 2014.

-The game is available on Windows and OS X operating system, and it can also be played on the iPad, Android tablets, as well as on iOS and Android devices (such as smartphones and tablets).
+Hearthstone is available on Windows and OS X operating system, and can also be played on iOS and Android devices (such as smartphones and tablets).

-On this page, we will not go into details about gameplay or mechanics, and instead we will only focus on several key facts about the game that may interest you, whether you have experience with card games or not.
-If you were looking for an introduction to the mechanics of the game, then you should read our article about the mechanics of Hearthstone.
+This guide will not go into specific details about gameplay or game mechanics, but will aim to provide a general overview of the game itself.
+If you are looking for an introduction to the mechanics of the game, please refer to our article about the mechanics of Hearthstone.

 |Rexxar (Alternative: Alleria Windrunner)||Hunter|